 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed and out of reach of children.
 Store the tablets in the refrigerator.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose